mariolinguito/codingadventures/content/blog/google-has-its-cemetery-i-have-my-one-end-of-life-of-some-projects/index.md

 description: It comes a time when someone has to choose on what to spend energy, so it is inevitable to shutdown something or breaks another.
 ---
 It comes a time when someone has to choose on what to spend energy, so it is inevitable to shutdown something or breaks another.
+So, this is a list of projects that I want to shut down, that I don't want to dedicate my time and myself because some reasons (that I listed in this post).

+Before